 A quality air conditioner is one of the most vital parts of your home comfort system, specially when you live in Macon Over its life span, even the best air conditioner is going to break or malfunction.

-The cost of repairs will depend on the size and severity of the problem.
-Let’s go over some of the most common air conditioning repair services and the average estimated costs1 to repair them.
+The cost of repairs will depend on the scope and severity of the problem.
+Let’s discuss some of the most common air conditioning repair services and the median estimated costs1 to repair them.

 1. Air Filter

 The air filter is a central component for any cooling system.
 It sucks in dust and other debris, preventing it from drifting throughout your HVAC ductwork.
 Exchanging or cleaning the filter is fast and easy.
 Most of the time you can take care of it without the help of a trained HVAC technician.

 Disposable filters are most common.
 Depending on the brand you use, it can be a few dollars for a flat filter or around $20 for a pleated filter.
 If you have a cleanable filter, the only cost is the water and effort it takes to clean it.

 Generally, your filter should be changed every month to three months.
 If you don’t do so frequently, your air conditioner will have to work harder to sustain the set temperature.
 This can increase your monthly cooling bills.

 Your thermostat is how you adjust your air conditioner.
 If something is wrong with the thermostat, you might think there’s a problem with the air conditioner itself.
 Sometimes fixing the issue is as basic as adjusting the settings.